 We spent quite a bit of time talking about the role of not only Martin Luther, but also Pope Julius II & Pope Leo X (who became the Pope in 1515, two years before the 95 Theses) and Johann Tetzel (who came to Wittenberg to sell indulgences).
 We also talked about the 95 Theses.
 Contrary to popular belief, they were not nailed to the door of All Saints’ Church in Wittenberg, Luther passed around pages.
 That’s pretty interesting, right?

-These Reformation notebook pages are currently free (until March 31st, 2016 — 10pm EST).
+These Reformation notebook pages are currently free.
 They will be bundled with the Renaissance worksheets (so be sure to grab those now too!).
-That set will be $2.50.

 The kids filled out the first page.
 We went over the other information in this packet, read the section from The Story of the Renaissance (affiliate link), which we are using as our spine for this unit.
 The kids cut out the lapbook pieces, took notes, and glued them onto a blank page to add to their history notebook.